 In making SH1 a fit-for-purpose local road a variety of factors will be considered including the quality of the road, kerbs, shared paths, cycle lanes, planting and urban design, speed limits, and renaming of the road.

-Transforming this stretch of highway to a local road is a joint initiative between New Zealand Transport Agency (NZTA) and Council.
-To view the NZTA website, click here.
+Transforming this stretch of highway to a local road is a joint initiative between us and the Transport Agency.
+To view the Transport Agency website, click here.